 The COVID-19 vaccine works similarly to other vaccines your child has had.
 Germs such as SARS-CoV-2, the virus that causes COVID-19, invade and multiply inside the body.
-The vaccine stops this by helping the immune system make special proteins call antibodies to fight the virus.
+The vaccine stops this by teaching the immune system to recognize and make antibodies to fight the virus.
 After vaccination, your child has less of a chance of getting COVID-19.
 And if they do get infected with the virus, they may not' be as sick as they would without the vaccine.

 What are the types of vaccines?

 Three different vaccines were given emergency use authorization by the U.S. Food and Drug Administration (FDA) so far.
 Two require two doses (Pfizer and Moderna), and one involves a single shot (Johnson & Johnson).

 Distribution of the one-shot vaccine was temporarily paused to look for possible ties to rare but serious blood clots reported during the vaccine’s safety monitoring process.
 The FDA lifted the pause when data confirmed the chance of developing the clots with the vaccine is extremely low, but continues to monitor the risk.

 The COVID-19 vaccines that require two doses are both messenger ribonucleic acid (mRNA) vaccines.
 The other was developed as a “viral vector" vaccine.
 They all have the same result — protecting people from COVID-19—but their delivery systems are a bit different.